 Funded by / Ownership

-In their own words the China Internet Information Center (CIIC) is “published under the auspices of the State Council Information Office and the China International Publishing Group in Beijing.”
-The China International Publishing Group is owned by the Communist Party of China and they are funded by the state.
+In their own words, the China Internet Information Center (CIIC) is “published under the auspices of the State Council Information Office and the China International Publishing Group in Beijing.”
+The Communist Party of China owns the China International Publishing Group, and the state funds them.

 Analysis / Bias

-In review, the China Internet Information Center publishes articles with emotionally loaded language such as in this quote regarding Hong Kong “Hong Kong residents voice support for police, national unity.”
+In review, the China Internet Information Center publishes articles with emotionally loaded language, such as this quote regarding Hong Kong “Hong Kong residents voice support for police, national unity.”
 They report with bias in this article by representing only the pro-Beijing perspective as they do not report on police brutality directed at the protesters.
-Other articles serve as propaganda for the Communist Party such as this: China to become first to realize UN goal of ‘no poverty’.
-This story is not hyperlinked to sources that can validate their claims.
+Other articles serve as propaganda for the Communist Party, such as this: China to become first to realize UN goal of ‘no poverty.’
+This story is not hyperlinked to sources that can validate its claims.

-When it comes to sourcing they don’t use hyperlinks but rather use quotes such as in this article, where they mention The Guardian and Russian propaganda TV station RT.
-When covering world news, pertaining to the USA, they cover the Trump administration with a critical tone such as in this “Assassination of Soleimani will put Trump in crisis”.
-However, they also feature well written analysis of world affairs that is minimally biased such as this: The Middle East in 2019, unfortunately this story also is not sourced, which does not allow the reader the opportunity to validate their claims.
-In general, CIIC promotes Communist Party propaganda through both omission of negative reporting on China and frequent positive reporting regarding the Chinese Government.
+Regarding sourcing, they don’t use hyperlinks but quotes, such as in this article, where they mention The Guardian and Russian propaganda TV station RT.
+When covering world news about the USA, they cover the former Trump administration with a critical tone, such as in this “Assassination of Soleimani will put Trump in crisis.”
+However, they also feature well-written analysis of world affairs that is minimally biased, such as this: The Middle East in 2019; unfortunately, this story also is not sourced, which does not allow the reader the opportunity to validate their claims.
+In general, CIIC promotes Communist Party propaganda by omitting negative reporting on China and frequent positive reporting regarding the Chinese Government.

 Overall, we rate the China Internet Information Center Left Biased based on favorable reporting on the Communist Party of China.
-We also rate them Mixed for factual reporting due to poor sourcing and promotion of one sided pro-Government propaganda.
-(M. Huitsing 01/08/2020)
+We also rate them Mixed for factual reporting due to poor sourcing and promotion of one-sided pro-Government propaganda.
+(M. Huitsing 01/08/2020) Updated (08/15/2022)